JamoSolutions/jamoAutomatorCI/README.md

-# jamoAutomatorCI
+# Jamo automator CI configuration

-Jamo automator CI configuration
+TODO describe how to use this ci